 Tuesday after noon in place Luxembrug (expensive)

-Sunday in Watermal Boisfort
+Sunday in Watermal Boisfort ( expensive but tasty)

-Sunday morning at Place Jourdan
+Sunday morning in Place Jourdan

 Wednesday – Place du Châtelain – never visited.
 On the list